A.2 Convex Sets

 One particular case of interest is the second-order cone (a.k.a. ice-cream cone): \[ \mathcal{C} = \left\{(\bm{x},t) \in \R^{n+1} \mid \left\Vert\bm{x}\right\Vert_2 \leq t\right\}, \] where the norm is the Euclidean norm \(\left\Vert \cdot \right\Vert_2\).

-A.2.3 Operations that preserve convexity
+A.2.3 Operations that Preserve Convexity

 To establish that a set is convex, one can directly use the definition of convexity in (A.2).
 However, it can be cumbersome to prove that for any two points in the set the line segment is also contained in the set.
-A more interesting way to establish convexity in most practical cases is by showing that the set can be obtained from simple convex sets (e.g., hyperplanes, hyperspaces, balls, ellipsoids, cones) by operations that preserve convexity of sets, i.e., a calculus of convex sets.
+A more interesting way to establish convexity in most practical cases is by showing that the set can be obtained from simple convex sets (e.g., hyperplanes, hyperspaces, balls, ellipsoids, cones) by operations that preserve convexity of sets, that is, a calculus of convex sets.

 Some simple operations that preserve convexity of sets include: intersection of sets, composition with affine functions, and the perspective function.